thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 TM phantom α\ :sub:`0`  = 5.0 Np/m/MHz\ :sup:`1.5` and n  = 1.5 in the 5000E
 case.

 Only the amplitude at the narrowband, i.e. central, portion of the pulse was used for calculating the attenuation.
 As shown in |substitution_pulse|\ c) and
-|substitution_pulse|\ d), the edges of the signal, which have lower local frequency content, experience less attenuation.
+|substitution_pulse|\ d), the edges of the signal, which have lower local
-sos_atten
+frequency content, experience less attenuation.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Phase velocity characterization